ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider-template.md

 ## Sample templates
 {: #sample-templates}

-Following are the lsit of sample templates that allows you to provision resource by using {{site.data.keyword.bpshort}} workspace.
+Following are the sample templates that allows you to provision resource by using {{site.data.keyword.bpshort}} workspace.

 - [Kubernetes and OpenShift](#kubnernetes-openshift)
 - [VPC infrastructure](#vpc-templates)